 Thanks to Satish Venkatesan (Leader, Enterprise Architecture group – Insurance and Retirement Services) and Gene Loparco (Chief Architect – Insurance) for valuable inputs and contribution to this paper.

-Traditionally, insurance carriers have provided marginally better service to their insured’s and agents by simply adding features to existing products, hone premium pricing or by streamlining claims processes.
+Traditionally, insurance carriers have provided marginally better service to their insured’s and agents by adding features to existing products, premium optimization or by streamlining claims and other business processes.

 But there is a fundamental shift towards deploying systems of intelligence to automate, improving technology systems by adopting cloud technologies along with an inherent need for customers, agents and employees to be able to interact with them across different channels and devices, when and wherever from they want to.

-It is evident that a state of art customer experience is not only a function of a human centric front end layer, but also on the responsiveness of the core layers of the architecture, availability of backend systems, consistency of data and agility within the organization as a whole.
+It is evident that a state of art customer experience is not only a function of a human centric front end layer, but also on the responsiveness of the backoffice systems, availability of backend systems, consistency of data and agility within the organization as a whole.

-Insurers generally tend to lag behind other industries when it comes to any of these and adopting newer technologies and current digital go-to-market processes due to risks associated with early adoption and also because of an innate tendency to accrue technology debt.
+Insurers generally tend to lag behind other industries when it comes to any of the upcoming technologies and adopting newer technologies and current digital go-to-market processes due to risks associated with early adoption and the technology debt acquired over so many years makes it overly expensive and makes it difficult to change.
 Most of the Insurance companies are buried deeply under large legacy systems (monoliths) and manual processes mostly due to inter woven business processes and mergers and acquisitions.

 Insurance enterprise impediments

-Insurance is a highly regulated and process-oriented industry with its unique series of challenges.
+Insurance is a highly regulated and process-oriented industry with its unique set of challenges.
 The business requirements involve multiple actors and are mostly interwoven, which also increases the need of constant data flow in every direction.

 Another key challenge with the Insurance IT landscape is the constantly changing rules governing these processes, which possess significant challenges to automation.
 Most of the core insurance IT systems and solutions are designed as monoliths to enable handling of all the dimensions and aspects of a complex business process.
 Most of these monoliths are either home grown or are commercial off the shelf products implemented over years.